DistanceDevelopment/spatial-workshops/site_md/index.md

                    "plyr", "raster", "reshape2", "viridis", "htmltools",
                    "caTools", "bitops", "rmarkdown", "tweedie", "shapefiles"))
 ```
-There may be quite a lot of packages downloaded, including many not listed here because the packages listed depend upon many other packages.
+There may be quite a lot of packages downloaded (35 I counted), including many not listed here because the packages listed depend upon many other packages.

 Several participants have noted they are unfamiliar with R and RStudio.
 There are three things that can be done to increase your familiarity.